-- 6.2.1 The meeting noted the presentation on WMO Quality Management Framework (QMF) and the Quality Management System as one of the key WIGOS implementation components. - 6.2.2 The meeting agreed that QMS should specify all QA and QC standard and best practices, including those for performance monitoring, feedback and remedial measures for the whole end-to-end system (from observations to the service delivery) to be implemented by Members to ensure reliability, quality and timeliness of all observational data/products and services supported by corresponding documentation as required. - 6.2.3 The meeting noted with appreciation the development of "Quality Management" as a new volume of the WMO Technical Regulations, Volume IV (WMO-No. 49) as well as a kind offer of BoM, Australia, to assist WMO Members towards implementation of QMS.
+- 6.4.1 The session noted the presentation on WMO Quality Management Framework (QMF) and the Quality Management System as one of the key WIGOS implementation component. - 6.4.2 The session agreed that QMS should specify all QA and QC standard & best practices, including those for performance monitoring, feedback and remedial measures for the whole end-to-end system (from observations to the service delivery) to be implemented by Members to ensure reliability, quality and timeliness of all observational data/products and services supported by corresponding documentation as required. - 6.4.3 The session noted with an appreciation the development of "Quality Management" as a new volume of the WMO Technical Regulations, Volume IV (WMO-No. 49) as well as a kind offer of BoM, Australia, to assist WMO Members towards implementation of QMS.
 In this regard, it was pleased to note the development of the website on QMF (Quality Management Framework).

-6.3 Regional multi-hazard early warning system

-6.3.1 This item was discussed together with item 7.2.

-7 LINKAGES WITH OTHER PRIORITY AREAS

-7.1 Global Framework for Climate Services (GFCS)
+- 6.3 Regional multi-hazard early warning system - 6.3.1 This item was discussed together with item 7.2. - 7 LINKAGES WITH OTHER PRIORITY AREAS - 7.1 Global Framework for Climate Services (GFCS)